Dinner out Friday night was my first time at Blue Spoon at 89 Congress Street, in Portland's East End.

 In the end, M and I opted to finish our bottle of wine for dessert, but there were several tempting options, including flan and sponge cake with lemon curd and rhubarb compote (that two neighboring tables got and looked awesome).

 I don't know that we'll be rushing back to Blue Spoon, but we enjoyed ourselves and escaped with a $60 tab (including tip and that bottle of wine, not bad!).
-Blue Spoon seems to fill the same niche as Local and Bresca, but I would rather revisit one of those two places before I hit up the Spoon again.
-I am, however, intrigued by their brunch menu, so maybe we'll return on a weekend morning.
+Blue Spoon seems to fill the same niche as Local and Bresca, and I would rather revisit one of those two places before I hit up the Spoon again.
+I am, however, intrigued by their brunch menu, so maybe we'll return on a Saturday morning.